 - Wash and dry your plastic easter eggs and fit a large pastry bag with a large round tip

 - Spray the inside of the easter egg shells with non-stick cooking spray.
 Set Aside.

-- Add gelatin to ½ cup cold water and let bloom one minute.
+- Add gelatin to 1/4 cup cold water and let bloom one minute.
 Once bloomed put the pan on medium heat and cook until the gelatin is dissolved, stirring the mixture while it cooks so it doesn’t get a film on top.
 Once it’s completely dissolved reduce the head to keep it warm while you complete steps 3-6.

 - Fit your standing mixture with a whisk attachment.
 Add the egg whites to the bowl and vanilla bean if using.
 Do not start whisking the whites at this time.

 - While it’s cooking, start whisking the egg whites on medium high until stiff peaks are formed.
 You want to have the syrup at 281 degrees and the egg whites at stiff peaks at the same time.
 If the eggs white get stiff peaks before the sugar mixture is done, turn the standing mixture to low and continue slowing beating until the sugar mixture is at the correct temperature.

 - Once the syrup is 281 degrees, remove it from the heat and slowly pour it down the sides of the bowl of egg white.
 It helps if the mixture is on slow to lessen splattering.

 - Add the warm gelatin, vanilla, and salt to the egg whites.
 Once it’s combined turn onto medium high speed.
 Mix until it is thick and glossy, it will take about 5 minutes and should still be warm.